 Bike directions incorrectly route through a pedestrian-only plaza

-Example: A pedestrian plaza has not been corrected marked to prohibit bikes in OpenStreetMap.
+Example: A pedestrian plaza has not been correctly marked to prohibit bikes in OpenStreetMap.

 Solution: The solution is to update the designation for the plaza.